Computer Science

 CSCI470.
 INTRODUCTION TO MACHINE LEARNING.
 3.0 Semester Hrs.

 (I) The goal of machine learning is to build computer systems that improve automatically with experience, which has been successfully applied to a variety of application areas, including, for example, gene discovery, financial forecasting, and credit card fraud detection.
 This introductory course will study both the theoretical properties of machine learning algorithms and their practical applications.
 Students will have an opportunity to experiment with machine learning techniques and apply them to a selected problem in the context of term projects.
-Prerequisite: CSCI101 or CSCI102 or CSCI200 or CSCI261, MATH201, MATH332.
+Prerequisite: (CSCI101 or CSCI102 or CSCI128) and (MATH201 or MATH334) and MATH332.

 CSCI471.
 COMPUTER NETWORKS I. 3.0 Semester Hrs.